BitFlyer: Services

 Users of the bitFlyer exchange can buy/sell cryptocurrency with each other, or buy/sell directly with bitFlyer itself.

 bitFlyer's first service was its cryptocurrency exchange, which was initially focused on bitcoin.
 The company later added futures contracts and bitcoin derivatives to the exchange.
 As of 2017, 75 percent of transactions on bitFlyer are for derivatives, where users make investments based on their prediction of future bitcoin prices.

 bitFlyer first introduced its blockchain technology, called Miyabi, in 2016.
 In 2019, bitFlyer added other cryptocurrencies to its exchange, such as Ethereum and Litecoin.

 The company also added features to pay for goods at retailers using cryptocurrency and to buy cryptocurrency using credit cards or points from loyalty programs.
 In June 2020, bitFlyer introduced a blockchain-based voting service called bvote.
 The company also introduced a blockchain consulting arm.

+Controversy

+In May 2023, BitFlyer was fined by the New York Department of Financial Services (NYDFS) for failing to meet state cybersecurity requirements.
+The company was fined $1.2 million.